Jaimeloeuf/mw/api/src/ents/README.md

 ## Addition/Deletion
-Once a new Ent is added or an Ent is deleted, re-run codegen with `npm run codegen all` to update the generated `ents` export namespace.
+Once a new Ent is added or an Ent is deleted, re-run codegen with `npm run codegen:cogenie all` to update the generated `ents` export namespace.
 If you created the Ent using the script, it will trigger the codegen step for you.